GaussNav: Gaussian Splatting for Visual Navigation: Methods

-In the IIN task, at the start of a new episode $e$, the agent is given a goal image $I_g$ that features a specified object instance $o$.
-The agent's task is to navigate to this instance within the environment.
+In the IIN task, at the start of a new episode $e$, the agent is given a goal image $I_g$ that features a specified object instance $O_g$.
+The agent's goal is to navigate to the referred instance $O_g$ within the environment.
 At each timestep $t$, the agent acquires observations which include an RGB image $I_t$, a depth image $D_t$, and sensor pose reading $P_t$.
 Utilizing this information, the agent must decide upon and execute an action $a_t$.
-When calling stop action, the episode is success only if the agent is within a certain range of the goal object.
+When calling stop action, the episode is considered successful only if the agent is within a certain range of the goal object.

-We propose a modular framework called Gaussian Splatting for Visual Navigation (GaussNav) to tackle the IIN task.
-In a new environment, the Instance ImageGoal Navitation in our proposed framework consists of three stages: Sub-gaussians Division, as shown in \cref{fig:sub-gauss}, Semantic Gaussian Construction, as depicted in \cref{fig:gauss_construct}, and Gaussian Navigation, illustrated in \cref{fig:main}.
-Initially, during the first episode within a unknown environment, the agent employs frontier exploration to explore the environment and collect observations.
-We first divide the observations into subsets and use our proposed Semantic Gaussian to reconstruct each of the sub-scene.
-Subsequently, in the following episodes, the agent leverages the Semantic Gaussian to grounding the object instance $o$ depicted in the goal image and navigate to it.
+To accomplish the IIN task, we propose a modular framework called Gaussian Splatting for Visual Navigation (GaussNav), as depicted in \Cref{fig:framework_overview}.
+In a new environment, the Instance ImageGoal Navitation in our proposed framework consists of three stages: Frontier Exploration, Semantic Gaussian Construction, as depicted in \Cref{fig:gauss_construct}, and Gaussian Navigation, illustrated in \Cref{fig:main}.
+Initially, during the first episode within an unknown environment, the agent employs frontier exploration to explore the environment and collect observations.
+We then use our proposed Semantic Gaussian to reconstruct the scene.
+Subsequently, in the following episodes, the agent leverages the Semantic Gaussian to ground the object instance $o$ depicted in the goal image and navigate to it.
 This process effectively transforms the IIN task into a more manageable PointGoal Navigation task.